JakeLove/steganogosaurus/README.md

 The program should produce a file called image.wav, the spectrogram of the produced file will contain the image.bmp.
 To view the spectrogram use a tool such as [SonicVisualizer](https://www.sonicvisualiser.org/) or [Audacity](https://www.audacityteam.org/).

 ## Results
-Below is a comparison a spectrogram of your logo encoded into a 44100Hz wav file.
-Unfortunately the IBM logo does not encode very well into an audio file.
-This is due to the fact it is composed entirely of square waves, which are not represented well by a low frequency DFT.
+Below is a comparison a spectrogram of the IBM logo encoded into a 44100Hz wav file.
+It is a good as the difficulty of creating good square waves is highlighted for a loq frequency signal.

 ![Image](https://i.imgur.com/sZU5oKt.png)